 Regardless of whether you live in a partnership, shared apartment or large family, anyone who lives permanently in the same household as the policyholder and forms part of a joint household is also included in the liability insurance.
 You must make sure that everyone is listed on the policy.

-Tenant damage is generally covered under personal liability.
+Damage caused by renter is generally covered under personal liability.
 The following are exceptions:

 We will be happy to support you during the handover of your rented apartment provided you inform us in advance.

 Yes, provided its pedal assistance does not exceed 25 kph and its motor has no more than 500 watts in output.
 Then it's treated as a normal bicycle.
 E-bikes with more powerful motors fall under motor-assisted bikes and must have a license plate.

 AXA's personal liability insurance covers damage over and above statutory insurance up to the selected sum insured.